doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Get sheet index` command <!-- REF _command_.VP_Get_sheet_index.Summary -->returns the index of a sheet based on its name in `vpAreaName`.
+The `VP Get sheet index` command <!-- REF _command_.VP_Get_sheet_index.Summary -->returns the index of a sheet based on its name in *vpAreaName*.
 <!-- END REF -->

-In `vpAreaName`, pass the name of the 4D View Pro area.
+In *vpAreaName*, pass the name of the 4D View Pro area.

-In `name`, pass the name of the sheet whose index will be returned.
-If no sheet named `name` is found in the document, the command returns -1.
+In *name*, pass the name of the sheet whose index will be returned.
+If no sheet named *name* is found in the document, the method returns -1.

 >Indexing starts at 0.